 ALUCs have three primary functions under State law.
 The first is the adoption of land use standards that minimize the public's exposure to safety hazards and excessive levels of noise.
 The second is to prevent the encroachment of incompatible land uses around public-use airports.
 The third is the preparation of an Airport Land Use Compatibility Plan (ALUCP) for the area around each public use airport which defines compatible land uses for safety, density, height, and noise.
-Guidance for ALUCP development is provided in the 2011 California Airport Land Use Planning Handbook, The ALUC's third function is consistency determinations for proposed projects that are incompatible with adopted ALUCP recommendations.
+Guidance for ALUCP development is provided in the 2011 California Airport Land Use Planning Handbook.
+The ALUC's third function is consistency determinations for proposed projects that are incompatible with adopted ALUCP recommendations.

-1. 2.
-3. Review development projects for consistency with adopted ALUCPs 4.
-Work with El Dorado County to coordinate ALUCPs with appropriate land use planning documents 5.
-Work with the City of Placerville to coordinate ALUCPs with appropriate land use planning documentsongoing 6.
-Commission staff will follow the public participation guidelines, as outlined by the Caltrans Goals of the Public Participation Planongoing End Products 1.
-Determination of projects consistency with ALUCPas needed 2.
-Determination of general plans consistency with ALUCPas needed 3.
-Determination of zoning ordinance consistency with ALUCPas needed 4.
-Aviation-related grant proposals, funding plans, and interagency agreementsongoing 5.
-ALUC meeting agendasas needed 6.
-ALUCP amendmentsas needed
+Review development projects for consistency with adopted ALUCPsas needed Provide staff support for airports, local jurisdictions, and ALUCongoing Develop amendments to the adopted ALUCPs based on consistency determinations for 3.
+Master Plan Updates and Airport Layout Plans for the Placerville, Cameron Park, and Georgetown airportsas needed Work with El Dorado County to coordinate ALUCPs with appropriate land use planning documents ongoing Work with the City of Placerville to coordinate ALUCPs with appropriate land use planning Commission staff will follow the public participation guidelines, as outlined by the Caltrans Goals of the Public Participation Plan.....ongoing End Products Determination of general plans consistency with ALUCPas needed 2.
+3. Aviation-related grant proposals, funding plans, and interagency agreementsongoing 5.